Strawberry Salad is refreshing, packed with vibrant and delicious ingredients, and dressed in a flavorful citrus vinaigrette.

 This salad whips together quickly and easily.
 I’ll break down the process below, outline a few tips, and then give you some variation ideas for this recipe!

-How to make Strawberry Salad
+How To Make Strawberry Salad

-• Start with the dressing: Prepare the dressing so it can chill while you assemble everything else.
+1. Start with the dressing: Prepare the dressing so it can chill while you assemble everything else.
 The dressing can be made up to five days in advance!
 Store in a Mason jar in the fridge and give it a quick shake before adding to the salad.

-• Prepare the fruit: Remove the tops of the strawberries and thinly slice.
+2. Prep the fruit: Remove the tops of the strawberries and thinly slice.
 Here’s a guide to cut strawberries without wasting any fruit.

-• Combine: Add the prepared fruit on top of the mixed greens.
+3. Combine: Add the prepared fruit on top of the mixed greens.
 Top with the rest of the ingredients: pistachios, goat cheese, and dried cranberries.

 Overhead image of the citrus dressing and the oranges and strawberries going into the salad